awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-grafana-workspace.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `VpcConfiguration`  <a name="cfn-grafana-workspace-vpcconfiguration"></a>
-The configuration for connecting to data sources in a private VPC \(Amazon Virtual Private Cloud\)\.
+The configuration settings for an Amazon VPC that contains data sources for your Grafana workspace to connect to\.
+Connecting to a private VPC is not yet available in the Asia Pacific \(Seoul\) Region \(ap\-northeast\-2\)\.
 *Required*: No
 *Type*: [VpcConfiguration](aws-properties-grafana-workspace-vpcconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)